 You can buy Math Mammoth books at:

-• Rainbow Resource carries printed copies for the Light Blue series books, plus Light Blue CDs.
-You can also find links to Rainbow Resource on the individual product pages on this site.
+• Rainbow Resource carries printed copies for the Light Blue series books, plus several CDs (Light Blue and Blue series).

 By purchasing any of the books, permission IS granted for the teacher (or parent) to reproduce this material to be used with his/her students in a teaching situation; not for commercial resale.
 However, you are not permitted to share the material with another teacher.